Medications and Supplements

 This website does not contain a complete list of all medications that can potentially have a negative impact on sperm quality - studies are constantly being performed to identify additional medications that can affect fertility.
 However, we have tried to include as many as possible of the most common agents that are known to impact sperm numbers and quality.

 It is important that you have a discussion with your health care provider before making any changes to your medications.
-This book aims to provide you with information for your own knowledge, and you can share it with your personal physician if you learn something that may be pertinent to your situation.
+This website aims to provide you with information for your own knowledge, and you can share it with your personal physician if you learn something that may be pertinent to your situation.
 Decisions about which medications are right for you depend heavily upon individual factors, and the potential risks or benefits to stopping or changing any of your medications need to be adequately weighed by a health care professional familiar with your medical history and circumstances.

 Many antibiotics are known to have a potentially negative impact on sperm quality.
 These include: